-Composite is a structural design pattern that lets you compose objects into tree structures and allow clients to work with these structures as if they were individual objects.
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

-The composite pattern makes sense only when your business model can be represented as a tree.
+Using the Composite pattern makes sense only when the core model of your app can be represented as a tree.

 Box can contain several